bapi23/quote-server/docs/ClientMessagingFormat.md

 ## Client related information
+CientService uses REQUEST/RESPONSE pattern.
+Currently endpoint is set to 127.0.0.1:10090

 ##### Client registration
 Client needs to get clientId to be able to subscribe and receive OrderBook and Trade messages